Hacks, Resources, and Rights: Pregnant at University

 Northern Ireland:

 • Tell your tutor if you need an extension to an assignment deadline.
-Should this be your final assignment you will need to use the special circumstances procedure within 14 days of the cut-off date.
-Include a letter from your doctor or midwife in your application, stating that you were unable to meet the deadline.
+If this is your final assignment, you must use the special circumstances procedure within 14 days of the cut-off date.
+Include a letter from your doctor or midwife in your application stating that you could not meet the deadline.

 Republic of Ireland: